Multi-Regulator Functional Renormalization Group for Many-Fermion Systems: Abstract

 \section{Abstract}

-New formulation of fermionic functional renormalization group (f-FRG) with multiple regulators is proposed.
-It is applied to a two-component fermionic system with an attractive contact interaction in order to study the whole region of the Bardeen-Cooper-Schrieffer to Bose-Einstein condensation crossover.
-Combining a conventional formalism of FRG with a two-point infrared (IR) regulator and a new formalism with an IR regulator inside the four-fermion vertex, we control both one-particle fermion excitations and collective bosonic excitations.
-This justifies a simple approximation on the f-FRG method, so that the connection of the f-FRG formalism to the Nozi\`eres-Schmitt-Rink (NSR) theory is made clear.
-Aspects of f-FRG to go beyond the NSR theory are also discussed.
+We propose a method of multi-regulator functional renormalization group (MR-FRG) which is a novel formulation of functional renormalization group with multiple infrared regulators.
+It is applied to a two-component fermionic system with an attractive contact interaction to study crossover phenomena between the Bardeen-Cooper-Schrieffer (BCS) phase and the Bose-Einstein condensation (BEC) phase.
+To control both the fermionic one-particle excitations and the bosonic collective excitations, IR regulators are introduced, one for the fermionic two-point function and another for the four-fermion vertex.
+It is shown that the Nozi\`eres-Schmitt-Rink (NSR) theory, which is successful to capture qualitative features of the BCS-BEC crossover, can be derived from MR-FRG.
+Some aspects of MR-FRG to go beyond the NSR theory are also discussed.